tbedford/Website-Test/source/about.md

 write with a slightly less professional voice than I normally have to use!

-You should consider this site to be "Currently under construction".

-In the past I've been an employed technical writer and trainer for companies such as Criterion Software (now EA), Tao Group, Oracle(MySQL), Sun Microsystems(MySQL), Alfresco Software.
-I've also been a contract technical writer for companies such as ARM, Fotango, The Open University, and Cambridge Silicon Radio (now Qualcomm).
+In the past I've been an employed technical writer and trainer for companies such as Criterion Software (now EA), Tao Group, Oracle(MySQL), Sun Microsystems(MySQL), and Alfresco Software.

+As a contract technical writer I've worked for companies such as ARM, Fotango, The Open University, and Cambridge Silicon Radio (now Qualcomm).

+I also have extensive experience as a technical trainer.
+Over the years I've delivered courses on operating system and Java technology at companies such as Sony (HQ Tokyo), Motorola (Schaumberg, Chicago and Austin, Texas), Sun Microsystems (Culver City), NTT DoCoMo (San Jose), Sharp Labs (Portland), and even Amiga.
+I also designed and delivered a course on Embedded C for Nokia.

 You can contact me through my [Contact page](./contact.html).